Learnmore Jonasi: Career

-2011 - present
+2011 - 2020

 After completing his O level in 2010, he went to Harare to start his comedic journey but he did not have any relatives there where he could stay.
 In 2011 he traveled to Bulawayo to find a comedy club but found none.
 In 2012 he left for Harare where he performed for the first time on 9 October 2012 at the Simuka Comedy Night hosted at Book café.
 He was booed by the audience.
 For almost two years, he couldn't make people laugh at the open mic yet he kept coming back every Monday to perform.
+He would perform stand-up in local bars, open-mic nights, and community gatherings, often doing free shows to refine his act.